 1. Lump-Sum Construction Contract

-In this type of construction contract, the contractor works out the quantum of works involved in the construction project and prepares a detailed bid with a single fixed price for the overall completion of the entire project activities.
+In this type of construction contract, the contractor works out the quantum of works involved in the construction project and prepares a detailed bid with a single fixed price to complete the entire project activities.

-In this type of construction contract, the contractor takes responsibility for the preparation of the estimation for the entire project costs based on the project specifications and the project drawings and adds his mark – up as his profit and submits the same as a single bid to the project owner.
+In this type of construction contract, the contractor takes responsibility for preparing the estimation for the entire project costs based on the project specifications and the project drawings and adds his mark–up as his profit, and submits the same as a single bid to the project owner.

-When the bid is accepted by the project owner, the contractor has to complete the project within the price set in his bid and the project owner has to make the payment of the agreed bid amount as the project cost to the contractor.
+When the project owner accepts the bid, the contractor has to complete the project within the price set in his bid, and the project owner has to make the payment of the agreed bid amount as the project cost to the contractor.

 Pros of Lump Sum type of construction contract

-- Simplicity: this contract is very simple in outlook as the contractor submits single pricing and the owner accepts the same and agrees to pay it and the contract proceeds to complete the project based on the accepted price.
+- Simplicity: this contract is straightforward in outlook as the contractor submits single pricing, the owner accepts the same and agrees to pay it, and the contract proceeds to complete the project based on the accepted price.
 There are no multiple bids.

-- More profit for more efficiency: when the contractor is able to complete the project under the budget, he gets more profit
+- More profit for more efficiency: when the contractor can complete the project under the budget, he gets more profit

-- No uncertainties: As all the specs of the construction have been included in the contract there are no uncertainties and the project owner is sure of getting what he wants at a fixed price.
+- No uncertainties: As all the specs of the construction have been included in the building contract, there are no uncertainties, and the project owner is sure of getting what he wants at a fixed price.

 Cons of Lump Sum construction contract